RIAEvangelist/node-parrot-drone/projects/common.md

 Charging information.

 Triggered : when the product is charging or when the charging state changes.

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` ChargingInfo ` event from the drone :

 ```javascript